jason-r-c/ui-testing/visual-regression-testing-master/README.md

 ## Summary

-This project focuses on functional UI and visual regression testing of the Dashboards and App.
+This project focuses on behaviour driven development, functional UI and visual regression testing of the Dashboards and App.
 Below is a brief explanation of the repository contents.

 ## How to run the tests